conda/conda/docs/source/building/variants.rst

 we need to build binary packages (and any package containing binaries) with potentially several variants to support different usage environments.
-For example, using Numpy's C API means that a package must be used with the same version of Numpy as runtime that was used at build time.
+For example, using Numpy's C API means that a package must be used with the same version of Numpy at runtime that was used at build time.

 There has been limited support for this for a long time: Python in both build and run requirements resulted in a package that had python pinned to the version